russelltsherman/proj-debops/doc/TERRAFORM.md

 ## Upload your SSH key to Digital Ocean

-this script will upload your ssh key to digital ocean and write it's fingerprint to `terraform.tfvars`
+This script will upload your ssh key to digital ocean and write it's fingerprint to `terraform.tfvars`

 ```bash
 bin/do_ssh_key ~/.ssh/id_rsa.pub